tfrank64/bms-samples-swift-hellopush/README.md

 2. In the Apple Push Certificate section, select the Sandbox environment
 3. Upload a valid APNs enabled push certificate (.p12 file), then enter the password associated with the certificate.

-### Configuring the front end in the helloPush sample
+### Configure the front end in the helloPush sample
 1. In a terminal, navigate to the `bms-samples-ios-hellopush` directory where the project was cloned
 2. Navigate to the `helloPush_objective_c` folder
 3. If the CocoapPods client is not installed, install it using the following command: `sudo gem install cocoapods`